Marken-Foo/tsumemi/README.md

 ## How to install ##

-[Python 3](https://www.python.org/) is required.
-(Tested with Python 3.8 but should be compatible with some older Python 3 versions.)
+Python 3 is required.
+You can download an installer for the latest version from the [official website](https://www.python.org/).
+(Tested with Python 3.8.1 but *should* be compatible with Python 3.5 onwards.)

-Put all the `.py` files (`board_canvas.py`, `kif_browser_gui.py`, `kif_parser.py` and `split_timer.py`) in the same folder.
-To run, double click `kif_browser_gui.py` or run it from the command line.
+To install, download all the .py files to a single folder.
+To run, make sure you have Python 3 installed on your system, then double click `kif_browser_gui.py` or run it from the command line.

 ## How to use ##

-"File -> Open folder..." or Ctrl-O opens the folder selection dialog.
-Select the folder containing the tsumeshogi kifu files you want to browse.
+From the menu bar, "File -> Open folder...", or Ctrl-O on the keyboard opens the folder selection dialog.
+Select the folder containing the kifu files you want to browse.

 ### Free mode ###

-The board position of the first file will be shown once you open a folder containing some tsume kifu files.
+The board position of the first file will be shown once you open a folder containing some kifu files.
 Click "Show/hide solution" or press H to show or hide the solution (it must be entered as the main line in the kifu file).

-Press "< Prev" (or the left arrow key) and "Next >" (or the right arrow key) to go to the previous or next .kif files in the selected directory.
+Press "< Prev" (or the left arrow key) or "Next >" (or the right arrow key) to go to the previous or next .kif files in the selected directory.

 Check "Upside-down mode" to display the positions from gote's point of view instead, for a different style of training.

 There is a simple stopwatch timer under the problem list.
-"Split" will record the time since the last split as the time taken to solve the current problem, then automatically go to the next problem.
+"Split" will record the time since the last split as the time taken to solve the current problem.

 ### Speedrun mode ###